 - Random Access where we would interact.

-It was here that Tom Pitmam found me.
+It was here that Tom Pitmam (Wiki, Itty Bitty Computers) found me.
 I had a SWTP 6800 computer and a Model 33 Teletype.
 At the meeting I got two paper tapes, one for a 6800 editor program and the other for a 6800 assembler.
-I had already coded in hex a disassembler that would read Motorola 6800 machine code and print out an assembly listing.
+I had already coded a hex a disassembler that would read Motorola 6800 machine code and print out a pseudo assembly listing.
 This allowed Tom and myself to figure out how to use the undocumented paper tapes.
-This allowed Tom to write Tiny Basic based on an article in the Computer Journal about a basic language with a metaphor about layers of a onion
+This allowed Tom to write Tiny Basic (Wiki) based on an article in the Computer Journal about a basic language with a metaphor about layers of a onion.
+Because I was interested in using my SWTP 6800 computer to interface hardware one of the things I asked for were instructions for PEEK and POKE to allow looking at or modifying any memory location.
+This was a capability of the HP RMB language.

 At this time I was going to the Home Brew Computer Club meeting at the Stanford Linear Accelerator Center (SLAC) auditorium on Page Mill Road in Palo Alto.
 Inside they would have a guest lecturer, and time for questions, wants, etc. then a Random Access time when you could go to someone with a question, want, etc. and talk one (or many) to one.Computer called the Apple

-There would be an exhibit in the front lobby.
+There would be an exhibit at the entrance door.
 One time it was a couple of kids showing their computer, on a card table, that was all on one board, included a basic language in ROM and had a TV interface, they were calling it the "Apple".
-I think it used the 6502 chip that was very similar to the 6800 but with some enhancements.
+I think it used the 6502 chip that was very similar to the 6800 but with some enhancements (color display and sound).
 This was a raw board, no cabinet.Motorola Assembler and Editor

 A very high level language is LabVIEW by National Instruments.